biglittletheatrecompany/frightnight/index.md

 ![Earnest](earnest.jpg)

-*"After 10 years of gracing the Mid-Canterbury stage, you know what to expect when you walk into a show put together by the rising starts of the Big Little Theatre Company.
+*"After 10 years of gracing the Mid-Canterbury stage, you know what to expect when you walk into a show put together by the rising stars of the Big Little Theatre Company.
 That's a polished, well put together and brilliantly executed performance featuring remarkable young talent"*
 (Ashburton Guardian, Nov 23, 2019: "A Shakespearean Masterpiece")

 # Big Little Theatre Company presents *The Importance of being Earnest*